Watty Graham

 With his congregants in Maghera, Graham formed a new volunteer corps under the United Irish county command of William McKeever, a Roman Catholic.
 After the French example, they styled themselves the National Guard.
 When the call came, Maghera was to rise simultaneously with Toome and Randalstown, disarm the local forces of the Protestant (Church of Ireland) Ascendancy—the yeomanry and Orangemen—and march, as needed, to join rebels from Antrim.

 United plans were disrupted by sweeping arrests.
 Two weeks after the initial rising in the south, Graham received orders from Henry Joy McCracken who in the confusion had taken command in County Antrim: "Army of Ulster, tomorrow we march for Antrim.
 Drive the Garrison of Randalstown before you and hasten to form a junction with the Commander-in-Chief.
 The first year of liberty the 6th day of June, 1798."

-On June 7, 1798, Graham mustered with several hundred men (reports suggest anywhere between 300 and 5,000).
-They held Maghera that night, and marched next morning to Crewe Hill about a mile from the village.
-When the news was received of McCracken's defeat at Antrim Town, and that a large government had forced the bridge at Toome and was approaching, in council with McKeever, Glendy, and Thomas Clarke from Swatragh, Graham concluded, with few firearms and no artillery, the town was lost.
+On 7 June 1798, Graham mustered with several hundred men (reports suggest anywhere between 300 and 5,000).
+They held Maghera that Morning, and marched that afternoon to Crewe Hill about a mile from the village.
+When the news was received of McCracken's defeat at Antrim Town, and that a large government body had gathered on the Glen road, in council with McKeever, Glendy, and Thomas Clarke from Swatragh, Graham concluded, with few firearms and no artillery, the town was lost.
 They hoped for a covered withdrawal, but in the event most of assembled host fled the field (some later joining the loyalists) while a few stood their ground, resulting in small skirmishes.
-In the days that followed men, women and even children were flogged, and everything, but the bible, in Maghera Presbyterian Church was burned.
+In the days that followed men, women and even children were flogged and, after it was billeted by the Tipperary Militia, everything, but the bible, in Maghera Presbyterian Church was burned.